 What can be done to help my dog or cat if they have been diagnosed with heart disease?

 The exact type and extent of treatment your pet needs depends on their diagnosis.
 In fact, not every dog or cat that is diagnosed with heart disease needs treatment.
 Those who do need treatment will receive a plan of action tailored to their specific needs.
 For instance, there are many medications that can be given, both in an emergency setting and chronically, to help pateints with congestive heart failure.
 While one patient may need just one or two medications to extend life and improve its quality, another patient with similar conditions could require six or seven medications to achieve the same goal.
 Additionally, there are some patients who may not respond well to medications at all but can see dramatic improvements through use of surgical procedures such as transvenous pacemaker implantation, patent ductus arteriosus coil occlusion, and balloon valvuloplasty.

 This is a brief recording of the electrical activity in the heart.
 Many animals with heart disease have abnormal electrical activity which may or may not require treatment.

 This test will provide information about the size and shape of the heart and provide insight into the health status of the lungs.

 These devices record long periods of the heart’s electrical activity, usually 24 hours to several days.

 This is the most comprehensive test a Cardiologist can perform.
 It is an ultrasound of the heart.
-Here at New York Veterinary Specialty and Emergency Center; our Board Certified Cardiologists use a state-of-the-art human echocardiography machine which provides vital information about the structure and function of the heart.
+Our Board Certified Cardiologists use a state-of-the-art human echocardiography machine which provides vital information about the structure and function of the heart.